-- discounted probability-weighted cash flows, - an explicit risk adjustment, and - a contractual service margin (CSM) representing the unearned profit of the contract which is recognised as revenue over the coverage period. - Classification of liabilities as current or non-current and non-current liabilities with covenants-Amendements to IAS 1.
+- discounted probability-weighted cash flows, - an explicit risk adjustment, and - a contractual service margin ("CSM") representing the unearned profit of the contract which is recognised as revenue over the coverage period.

-The standard has no impact on Company's financial statements.
+The standard has no impact on the Sub-fund's financial statements.